 - Complete the online transfer process.
 You will get a 7-digit code to forward to the person whom you are transferring your entry to.

 Yes!
-You can register at Packet Pickup on Friday, September 27th.
-You can also register on Saturday, September 28th from 5:30 AM until 6:30 AM at The Commons in downtown Columbus.
+You can register at Packet Pickup on Friday, September 22nd.
+No Race Day Registration.
 Please go to the HELP TABLE to register.